Wang Mei-hui

 Wang Mei-hui (Chinese: 王美惠; pinyin: Wáng Měihuì; born 15 April 1965) is a Taiwanese politician and member of the Democratic Progressive Party who has served in the Legislative Yuan since 2020.
 Before being elected to the Legislative Yuan, Wang was a member of the Chiayi City Council from 2005 to 2020.

 Early life and education

 Wang was born in Chiayi on 15 April 1965.
-She received a Master of Business Administration (M.B.A.) from National Chiayi University.
+She graduated from Tatung Institute of Commerce and Technology and earned a Master of Business Administration (M.B.A.) from National Chiayi University.

 Wang Meihui was first elected for the Chiayi City Council in 2005 and was re-elected for four terms.

 In April 2019, Wang ran in a primary against then-legislator Lee Chun-yi for the Democratic Progressive Party nomination for the Chiayi City Constituency.
 Wang Mei-hui won the primary election with a vote share of 34.33%, and was then nominated by the Democratic Progressive Party to run for the Legislative Council election.